Beyond Meat: Beyond Breakfast Sausage

-In March 2020, released its ‘Beyond Breakfast Sausage’ patty in selected retail stores in the USA, then to more retail stores in September 2020.
+In March 2020, Beyond released its ‘Beyond Breakfast Sausage’ patty in selected retail stores in the USA, then to more retail stores in September 2020.
 This was followed by the introduction of a sausage-links version in the USA in October 2020 and Canada in September 2021.

 Beyond Meatballs (2019–present)

 'Beyond Meatballs', a plant-based alternative to traditional beef-and-pork meatballs, were first introduced at Subway in 2019 through the Beyond Meatball Marinara sub.
 In September 2020, Beyond Meatballs were rolled out at select grocery stores across the U.S.

 Beyond Meatballs are made mainly of pea protein, rice protein, and seasoning.

+Plant-based chicken

+Beyond Chicken Nuggets (2022–present)

+In January 2022, 'Beyond Chicken Nuggets' were released in KFC stores across the USA.
+This was expanded to retail in November 2022.

 Discontinued products

 Chicken strips (2012–2019)

 The company's first product, launched in 2012, was designed to emulate chicken and sold frozen.
 The product was licensed from Harold Huff and Fu-Hung Hsieh at the University of Missouri.
-They were made from "soy powder, gluten-free flour, carrot fiber and other ingredients" which were mixed and fed into a food extrusion machine that cooks the mixture while forcing it through a specially designed mechanism that uses steam, pressure, and cold water to form the product's chicken-like texture.
+They were made from "soy powder, gluten-free flour, carrot fiber and other ingredients".
 Although praised by some celebrities, journalists who tasted it said the "likeness to real chicken was tolerable, at best", and the chicken product was discontinued in 2019.